subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 ---
 layout: default
-title: " IM-LEPP: An Integrated Multimodal Energy-Based Predictive Processing Model of Cognition"
+title: " A Hierarchical Energy-Based Model for Multimodal Cognition"
 ---

-# IM-LEPP: An Integrated Multimodal Energy-Based Predictive Processing Model of Cognition
+# A Hierarchical Energy-Based Model for Multimodal Cognition

 **Contents**